Ziyang1992/TCNN/README.md

 - The results were obtained after training for ~6-7 hrs on a 12GB NVIDIA 1080Ti.
 - The code was originally written and tested with tensorflow 1.6.0 and python3.6.4.
 - To train model simply execute python multiple scattering imaging.py
+- The dataset can be download in https://rice.app.box.com/v/TransmissionMatrices

 Results